asenneff/manager/README.md

 ### We Live and Die by Feedback, Pt II.
 Part of my job is to give you regular feedback, good and bad.
 I try to practice coaching on the spot – when I see something to give you feedback on I will pull you aside and give it to you.
-We will also have regular reviews at TBD intervals where we will cover feedback.
+We will also have regular reviews at a minimum of annual intervals where we will cover feedback.
 I will always give you some feedback in those sessions, provided you are willing to do the same for me.

 ### You’re an accomplished adult that doesn’t need to be micromanaged.